-Within the frame of population synthesis, we assigned to every binary a birth timestamp drawn from one of two variants of SFH: (i) uniform; (ii) based on Cepheids' ages.
-The uniform SFH means that all birth timestamps are equally probable for all metallicity environments\footnote{ Although popular, the uniform SFH has been recently challenged by e.g. \citet{olejak20}, who presented that synthetic SFH in the MW depends not only on metallicity, but also on Galactic component (disk, bulge, and halo).
+Within the frame of population synthesis, we assigned to every binary a birth time stamp drawn from one of two variants of SFH: (i) uniform; (ii) based on Cepheids' ages.
+The uniform SFH means that all birth time stamps are equally probable for all metallicity environments\footnote{ Although popular, the uniform SFH has been recently challenged by e.g. \citet{olejak20} who presented that synthetic SFH in the MW depends not only on metallicity but also on Galactic component (disk, bulge, and halo).
 Their SFH at lookback time $0-5$\,Gyr, i.e. the age span of classical Cepheids, remains uniform. }.
-The SFH based on Cepheids' ages was calculated from a period-age relation of \citet{bono05} using pulsation periods of fundamental mode Cepheids observed in the MW \citep{skowron19} and the Magellanic Clouds \citep{soszynski15ccep}.
+The SFH based on Cepheids' ages was calculated from a period-age relation of \citet{bono05} using the pulsation periods of fundamental-mode Cepheids observed in the MW \citep{skowron19} and the Magellanic Clouds \citep{soszynski15ccep}.
 As a result of this calculation, three age distributions for the SMC, LMC, and MW were created, with age bins of width of 10\,Myr.
-From these distributions we drew timestamps of birth with the probabilities related to the heights of the bins.
-If the timestamp of birth (and therefore age) of a system was between the time of entering and exiting the IS for either binary component, then such a system was marked as a Cepheid binary and added to the final sample.
+From these distributions, we drew time stamps of birth with the probabilities related to the heights of the bins.
+If the time stamp of birth (and therefore age) of a system was between the time of entering and exiting the IS for either binary component, then such a system was marked as a Cepheid binary and added to the final sample.
 Cepheid's location in the IS (closer to the edge or closer to the middle) and all related stellar parameters (i.a. $T_\mathrm{eff}$, $L$, $R$, $P_\mathrm{pul}$) were linearly interpolated on the basis of its age relative to its time of IS entrance and exit.
 For instance, if a star's age is close to the time of IS entrance/exit, its location on the HRD is closer to the IS edge, and if a star's age is closer to the mean of IS entrance and exit times, it resides in the middle of the IS.
-This selection of stars based on their birth timestamps was repeated until the final sample reached 10000 systems.
+This selection of stars based on their birth time stamps was repeated until the final sample reached 10,000 systems.